Skip navigation links

 During the clean-up procedure at the end of the job, the NDSTOP file is automatically removed.

 Note that the directory in which the Wind-US job is running, where the NDSTOP file must be, is not necessarily the one you were in when the wind command was issued.
 If you don't use the -runinplace option to the wind script, the job will be run in a remote directory.
-The "root name" of the remote run directory may be specified using the -runroot option, or in response to a command line prompt.
-The default for the "root name" of the remote directory is /tmp.
-The full name of the remote directory will be rootname/userid/basename.scr, where rootname is the "root name" described above, userid is your userid, and basename is the base name of your .dat file.
+The root name of the remote run directory may be specified using the -runroot option, or in response to a command line prompt.
+The default for the root name of the remote directory is /tmp.
+The full name of the remote directory will be rootname/userid/basename.scr, where rootname is the root name described above, userid is your userid, and basename is the base name of your .dat file.

 On a Unix system, you might submit a simple "at" job for a later time as follows: